What are Kegel balls?

 - Bladder control

 Urinary incontinence can happen to anyone, but it’s more common in women than men.
 The National Association for Continence estimates that of the 25 million adults who experience chronic incontinence, 75-80% of them are women.
 And it only gets more common with age.
-A recent Centers for Disease Control and Prevention report shows more than 50% of Americans 65 and over struggle with incontinence.
+A recent Center for Disease Control and Prevention report shows more than 50% of Americans 65 and over struggle with incontinence.
 A common culprit?
 Weak muscles

 If the pelvic floor muscles are not strong enough, even small movements like laughing or sneezing could cause accident, because your muscles are not able to urine from leaking out when the pressure gets applied.
 Doing Kegels more often can help strengthen your pelvic floor, so bladder problems won’t happen often.